Key Stage 3

 Why study French?

-Languages teach you communication skills and adaptability and it also makes you culturally aware.
-Languages give you the edge in the job market and it is also useful when applying to universities in the future.
-It also offers greater opportunities to travel and work abroad and combine well with virtually any other subject for further study Post 16.
+Languages teach you communication skills and adaptability; they also makes you culturally aware.
+Languages give you the edge in the job market and are useful when applying to universities in the future.
+Studying French also offers greater opportunities to travel and work abroad and combines well with virtually any other subject for further study Post-16.

 Students will be required to translate from French to English and English to French.
 Students will also have to communicate in a role-play and discussion on two topics, as well as understanding written French and listening to and understanding spoken French.